magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/index.md

 ## Deployment options

-ThingsBoard Integration has two deployment options: embedded and remote.
+IoT Hub Integration has two deployment options: embedded and remote.
 See details and architecture diagrams below.

 ### Embedded integrations

-Embedded integration is running in the main ThingsBoard server process.
+Embedded integration is running in the main IoT Hub server process.
 Basically it is part of a monolith deployment scenario.

 Pros:
-* simplifies deployment of new integration (just few clicks on ThingsBoard UI);
+* simplifies deployment of new integration (just few clicks on IoT Hub UI);
 * minimize latency for message delivery;

 Cons:
-* consume resources allocated to main ThingsBoard process: network connections, OS threads and CPU cycles;
+* consume resources allocated to main IoT Hub process: network connections, OS threads and CPU cycles;
 * low level of isolation;
-* can&#39;t access local MQTT brokers or OPC-UA servers if ThingsBoard is deployed in the cloud.
+* can&#39;t access local MQTT brokers or OPC-UA servers if IoT Hub is deployed in the cloud.

 <object width="100%" data="https://img.thingsboard.io/user-guide/integrations/embeded-integrations-overview.svg"></object>

 ### Remote integrations

-Remote integration become available since ThingsBoard PE v2.4.1 and enables new deployment scenario.
+Remote integration become available since IoT Hub PE v2.4.1 and enables new deployment scenario.
 One can install remote integration in the local network and stream data to the cloud.

 Let&#39;s assume you have local MQTT broker or OPC-UA server deployed on-premises.
-Those brokers and/or servers don&#39;t have dedicated external IP address, so ThingsBoard instance in the cloud can&#39;t connect to them directly.
+Those brokers and/or servers don&#39;t have dedicated external IP address, so IoT Hub instance in the cloud can&#39;t connect to them directly.
 However, you can install remote integration close to this server, in the same local network.
 This integration will connect to the broker/server, pull the data and store it in the local file system.
-Remote integration will stream the data to the ThingsBoard instance deployed in the cloud once the internet connection is available.
+Remote integration will stream the data to the IoT Hub instance deployed in the cloud once the internet connection is available.

 Pros:
 * enables integration with servers deployed in the local network;
-* isolates the integration process from main ThingsBoard process;
+* isolates the integration process from main IoT Hub process;

 Cons:
 * requires installation of a separate package;